-Governors are elected through the first past the post method of voting, with the exception of appointed Governors.
+Governors are elected through TBC, with the exception of appointed Governors.
+Elections will be held every three years unless the seat is uncontested in which case they will be held every two years.
 The electoral process will be carried out by a professional electoral company.

-Do you agree with our plans for the Council of Governors?
+Do you agree with our proposals for the Council of Governors?